ggeorgiev/comparex/README.md

 While often used to compute "diffs," the algorithm can also yield an LCS by tracking the matched parts.

 ---

+## Inplace twicks

+In the in-place tweaks, I will list the changes made to the code of the classic algorithm.
+These adjustments do not result in any performance degradation and enable the easy implementation of CompareX features.
+Additionally, they ensure a fair comparison between the original algorithm and the new one.

+### Non-negative k loop

+In the original Myers algorithm, the `k` index loops from `-d` to `d`.
+In our modification, we adjust this to loop from `0` to `2d`.
+This change allows us to stay within the realm of unsigned numbers, effectively doubling the range of values the algorithm can handle.
+The minor calculation adjustments required for this modification do not result in any observable performance impact.

+### Parametrizable size

+Now that the algorithm operates entirely with unsigned numbers, it becomes straightforward to make the size parametrizable, allowing seamless switching between `uint32_t`, `uint64_t`, or other desired types.

 ## Comparex: New Longest Subsequence Algorithm